eunjijuliako/Capstone/Readme.md

 3. **Method 2: SRGAN**
     - **Train the SRGAN Model:**
-        - The paired dataset (80% training set) is used to train the SRGAN model.
+        - The paired dataset (80% training set) trains the SRGAN model.
         - Training script: `Part1.Super_Resolution/SRGAN/train.py`.
     - **Test the SRGAN Model:**
         - The trained model is tested using the 20% testing set.